Physics Toys

 method applies torque to each of the four wheels when you tap the screen without dragging an object.

-Set the friction between the racetrack and the wheels in the Wheel Physics Matter, Wood Floor Physics Matter, and Wood Ramp Physics Matter assets.
-The combination of gravity, torque, and friction moves the car forward.
+Set the friction between the racetrack and the wheels in the Wheel Physics Matter, Wood Floor Physics Matter, and Wood Ramp Physics Matter assets found in the Asset Browser

 To preview your Lens in Snapchat, follow the Pairing to Snapchat guide.